simeononsecurity/simeononsecurity.ch/content/articles/passing-comptias-linux-plus-XK0-005/index.en.md

 To prepare for the CompTIA Linux+ XK0-005 exam, it's a good idea to use official study material provided by CompTIA.
 This material includes study guides, practice exams, and online courses that are designed to cover all of the topics and objectives that will be tested on the exam.

-Using official study material is a great way to ensure that you are covering all of the required material for the exam.
+Using official study material is a great way to ensure that you're covering all of the required material for the exam.
 CompTIA's study material is developed by subject matter experts and is regularly updated to reflect the latest trends and best practices in the industry.

 Some examples of official study material for the CompTIA Linux+ XK0-005 exam include: